anasAnonymous/Digital-Forensics/Lab8/tasks.md

 ##  Flag 1 :
 As the hint suggesed that it may be copied in the clipboard.
-So, I tried "clipboard" flag and found the flag.
+So, I tried `"clipboard"` option and found the flag.
 ![clip](https://user-images.githubusercontent.com/123714177/230758658-5bc7286d-376c-4cf4-919a-e9f6d23955b5.png)

 ##  Flag 2 :
 For this flag, we have to check the browser history.
 I skim the flag options to find any relatable flag but I could not find as there were a lot of options.
-Then, I tried grep command and search for the string "history" and fortunately found "iehistory" flag.
+Then, I tried grep command and search for the string "history" and fortunately found `"iehistory"` option.
 ![history](https://user-images.githubusercontent.com/123714177/230760222-5f2bc402-1f0b-4e7b-b6a2-b1fac7428afc.png)

-I used the "iehistory" and found the flag.
+I used the `"iehistory"` and found the flag.
 ![iehistory](https://user-images.githubusercontent.com/123714177/230760493-62ce108e-b969-4664-9464-b7cf74314269.png)

 ##  Flag 3 :
 Again, it was hinted to check environment variables.
-So, I used "envars" flag and found the flag.
+So, I used `"envars"` option and found the `flag`.
 ![envars](https://user-images.githubusercontent.com/123714177/230759100-1aa7108e-e25e-411a-b8e0-d286cf25949e.png)